HarshalMjn/HarshalMjn/README.md

 - 👋 Hi, I’m @HarshalMjn
-- 👀 I’m interested in Java,Web Development ,DSA,ML,AI
+- 👀 I’m interested in Java,Web Development ,DSA
-- 🌱 I’m currently learning Java,DSA
+- 🌱 I’m currently learning Java,DSA,MERN
 - 💞️ I’m looking to collaborate on learning codeing
--

 <!---
 HarshalMjn/HarshalMjn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.